 Neil made his way north from Mariveles to San Fernando.
 He and the other Prisoners of War received little food and no water.
 According to other members of A Company, it seemed that the Japanese guards intentionally prevented them from drinking good water from the artesian wells that flowed across the road, but the guards were willing to let the prisoners drink the dirty water in the ditches which had the bodies of men killed on the march floating in them.

-At San Fernando, the POWs were herded into a bull-pin and and slept in the human waste of other POWs who had been held there the night before.
-The next day the POWs were taken to the train station in San Fernando and boarded into small boxcars used to haul sugarcane.
+At San Fernando, the POWs were herded into a bull-pen and slept in the human waste of other POWs who had been held there the night before.
+The next day the POWs were taken to the train station in San Fernando and boarded into small wooden boxcars used to haul sugarcane.
+The cars were known as forty or eights, since each car could hold forty men or eight horses.
+The Japanese put 100 men in each car and closed the doors.
 They were packed in so tightly that the prisoners who died remained standing.

 At Capas, Neil and the other POWs disembarked the cars.
-As they did, the bodies of the dead fell to the ground.
-The surviving POWs made their way to Camp O'Donnell.
-Camp O'Donnell was an unfinished Filipino military camp.
+As they did, the bodies of the dead fell to the cars floors.
+The surviving POWs made their way to Camp O'Donnell which was an unfinished Filipino military camp.
 There was only one water spigot for 12,000 POWs in the camp.
-Men stood in line for days for a drink of water.
-Many died while waiting for a drink.
+Men stood in line for days for a drink of water, and many died while waiting for a drink.
 Disease ran wild in the camp causing as many as 50 men to die each day.